 Would you like to have better awareness of the basis for your decision making?
 Contact ImpaQ Solutions for a complimentary discussion on how we can enhance the performance of your leaders, teams and organization.

-This article written by Margo Boster will be published in Issue 4 http://www.leadershipandchangemagazine.com/.
+This article written by Margo Boster was published in Issue 4 http://www.leadershipandchangemagazine.com/.